 Obviously, the Florida Keys are part of the state of Florida.
-They are an archipelago – a series of islands – that start near the tip of Florida not far from Miami.
+They are an archipelago – a chain of islands – that start near the tip of Florida not far from Miami.
 The islands form a long curving arc south and west, dividing the Atlantic Ocean from the Gulf of Mexico.
 The southernmost inhabited island connected by road is Key West which is less than 100 miles from Cuba.

-The famous “Overseas Highway” also known as Highway 1 connects the mainland to most of the inhabited Keys all the way to Key West – one of the most popular drives on a Florida road trip.
+The famous Florida Keys “Overseas Highway” also known as Highway 1 connects the mainland to most of the inhabited Keys all the way to Key West.
+Highway 1 is one of the most popular drives on a Florida road trip, spanning 42 bridges.

 Sub-Regions, Major Cities, & Layout of the Florida Keys

 What many new visitors to the Florida Keys don’t understand is just how big of an area the Keys are.
 To drive all of Highway 1 from the mainland to Key West takes 2.5-3 hours.
 The Overseas Highway is mostly two lane, very dark at night, and highly trafficked during peak tourist periods.
 Don’t expect to seamlessly hop from one area to another without some effort.

 If you plan to explore the entire region, you definitely need at least a week to do it justice.
 If you only have 2-3 days, I’d recommend picking a sub-region and sticking close to a single home base.
-Otherwise, you are simply going to be doing too much driving and missing out on the R&R that the major reason to visit the area.
+Otherwise, you are simply going to be doing too much driving and missing out on the R&R that is the major reason to visit the area.